 - Strengthens your muscles

 Snowshoeing as a Fitness Exercise

-Even before it became the new rage, thanks to the coronavirus, snowshoeing was a popular fitness activity.
+Even before it became the new rage, thanks to the coronavirus, snowshoeing was a popular fitness activity to burn calories.
 It first began as a necessary means of transportation across snowy paths and later evolved into an effective workout regimen.
 Also, it makes for a great fitness exercise that is also very accessible.